laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ## Measurements during the drive phase

-During the drive-phase, we again can *measure* the number of impulses and the length of each impulse.
-Some things we can easily *estimate* with a decent accuracy based on the data at the end of the drive phase:

-* The length of time between the start and end of the drive phase

-* The angular displacement between the start and end of the drive phase

-* The angular velocity at the beginning and end of the drive phase

 As above, we use the following fomula for determining the linear speed:

 > u=((k \* &omega;<sup>0.25</sup>) / 4.31)<sup>1/2.75</sup> &omega;